Maurice L. Ayers: Later life

 In 1872, he was part of a group of men, including J. I. Case, who founded the Bank of Burlington (which was eventually acquired by Marshall & Ilsley Bank).

-At the time of his death, he was vice-president of the First National Bank of Burlington.
+At the time of his death, he was vice president of the First National Bank of Burlington.

-As of 1879, he was one of the owners of the malt house on the east bank of the Fox River in Burlington which was in 1947 converted into the Malt House Theatre.
-Ayers also owned controlling interest in Burlington's flour mill and considerable real estate investments.
+As of 1879, he was one of the owners of the malt house on the east bank of the Fox River in Burlington, which was converted in 1947 into the Malt House Theatre.
+Ayers also owned a controlling interest in Burlington's flour mill and considerable real estate investments.

-In March 1880, Ayers gave a lot at the corner of Pine and State streets to the local Episcopal congregation, on the condition that a church be built on that lot, failing which the property would revert to the Ayers family.
+In March 1880, Ayers gave a lot at the corner of Pine and State streets to the local Episcopal congregation on the condition that a church be built on that lot, failing which the property would revert to the Ayers family.
 A cornerstone saying "St. John's" was laid in November 1880, but the church was never built, and ownership reverted to the Ayers family.
 After his death in June 1884, his family members inherited the land.